kanhua/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![original data histogram](./data_figs/hist_uniform.png)

 #### Alternating training
 The advantage of uniform distriubtion in steering values is reducing the bias of the model toward any steering angles.
-However, resampling also prevents some images to be "seen" by the model during the training.
+However, resampling also prevents some images to be seen by the model during the training.
 Therefore, resampling forms another type of bias for training.
-This can potentially be solved by carefully select the training data, but this takes a lot of time.
+This can be solved by carefully select the training data, but this takes a lot of time.

 I therefore use an "alternaing" approach.
 I turn the resampling on and off between epochs.
 I found this approach is quite effective to prevent overfitting.